Back to blog

 Now, the only thing that's left preventing us from reaching our full potential is speed.

-To rotate proxies using async, you should use the aiohttp module.
-You can install it using the following CLI command:
+To rotate proxy servers using async, you should use the asyncio and aiohttp modules.
+While asyncio comes preinstalled with Python, you can install aiohttp using the following CLI command:

 CSV_FILENAME = 'proxies.csv'